 This kind of collaboration will definitely play a role in adapting to the future of company spending.

-Some of the key quotes to take away from the show.
+Some of the key takeaways from the show

 👉 Companies find that their general administrative spend may be invested in the wrong areas relative to the business strategy.

 Hannah: “Over half of respondents said that at least a quarter of their expenses – general administrative spend – was invested in the wrong areas relative to the business strategy.”
 [00:02:37]